Sometimes choosing a travel destination is hard.

 Package deals: Similarly, scuba clubs often offer packages of a number of dives over several days that end up cheaper than renting equipment for one dive.
 The same goes for many other activities like skiing or visiting Disney parks: multi-day packages can save you money.

 Pre-booking: Many of the most popular sights now allow pre-booking, which is often slightly discounted and, more importantly, allows you to skip waiting in a long line.
 Disney parks, for example, fall into this category.
-In Amsterdam, the van Gogh museum and the Anne Frank House come to mind.
+In Amsterdam, the Van Gogh Museum (affiliate link) and the Anne Frank House come to mind.
 I didn’t book ahead for the Dali Theatre-Museum in Figueres, Spain, and wished I had!

 Favorite activities I’d recommend: